pboot/LIWCtools/help.rst

 ::

     LD = LDict(...dict filename...)
-    cr = LD.LDictCount(...list of text files...)   # an LDictCountReport object cr.write(...output filename..., ...label...)   # label is extra string added to names of entries in zipfile
+    cr = LD.LDictCount(...list of text files...)				# an LDictCountReport object cr.write(...output filename..., ...label..., ...freq...)	# label is extra string added to names of entries in zipfile
+																# freq is the relative frequency below which to stop printing (default: 0.015)